[DISCUSS] Foo Proposal

 The Champion helps the incoming podling in the process of creating their proposal and acts as a liaison between the podling and the Incubator PMC for the initial steps, at least until the podling’s proposal is accepted.
 They may stay on to act as a mentor after that.

-The Mentors accompany the podling for all phases that lead to graduation as a top-level project.
+The Mentors accompany the podling through all phases that lead to graduation as a top-level project.

 The Champion helps the podling prepare an incubation proposal that describes the incoming project for the initial discussions with the Incubator PMC.